-- discrepancies between reported and observed medical conditions, such as the incidence of fits - attendance at various hospitals, in different geographical areas - development of feeding/eating disorders, as a result of unpleasant feeding interactions - the child developing abnormal attitudes to their own health - non-organic failure to thrive a child does not put on weight and grow and there is no underlying medical cause
+discrepancies between reported and observed medical conditions, such as the incidence of fits

-- speech, language or motor developmental delays - dislike of close physical contact - attachment disorders - low self esteem - poor quality or no relationships with peers because social interactions are restricted - poor attendance at school and under-achievement.
+- attendance at various hospitals, in different geographical areas - development of feeding/eating disorders, as a result of unpleasant feeding interactions - the child developing abnormal attitudes to their own health - non-organic failure to thrive a child does not put on weight and grow and there is no underlying medical cause - speech, language or motor developmental delays - dislike of close physical contact - attachment disorders - low self esteem - poor quality or no relationships with peers because social interactions are restricted - poor attendance at school and under-achievement.

 2. These cases are very complex and for a case to be considered as FFI is after careful and detailed review by a consultant paediatrician.
-Please see Pan-Sussex Child Protection Procedures for further information https://sussexchildprotection.procedures.org.uk/tkypss/children-in-specific-circumstances/fabricated-or-induced-illness-fii-and-perplexing-presentations-including-fii-by-carers
+Please see Pan-Sussex Child Protection Procedures for further information <a href="https://sussexchildprotection.procedures.org.uk/tkypss/children-in-specific-circumstances/fabricated-or-induced-illness-fii-and-perplexing-presentations-including-fii-by-careful sussex be a consultant set of the set of